RiceComp427-Spring2019/comp427-hw1-paranoia-andrewmw94/README.md

   - Have the TA's grade in random order to avoid subjective bias. (e.g., the first assignment may be graded more harshly on average.)
 The software package could present assignments in a random order.
   - Have the student's identity hidden from the TA's.
 The software package can hide the student's names.
 Other identifying information would be difficult to detect/remove.
   - Use a tool such as MOSS to detect plagiarism in code.
 This can be automated fairly easily for each assignment.
   - Have some limit to students' regrade requests to prevent incessant emailing.
 This is hard to do in a fair, one-size-fits-all manner.
 Maybe have some possible penalty for regrading (e.g., can lose points or gain them) to discourage it.
+The risk here is that such policies will discourage emails that should be sent.
   - Attempt to characterize problems into some small number of classes.
 Then have TA's communicate to attempt consistent grading and detect plagiarism.
 This is very hard to do in a robust way.
 Grades will probably have a fair amount of randomness due to subjective factors.
 Having enough assignments throughout the semester will hopefully cause the information to outweigh the noise.

 ## Problem 2